 Poaching Threats

-Poaching doesn't simply threaten well-known animals like elephants and rhinos; it also destroys forests, rivers, and delicate ecosystems all throughout the world.
-At Patrol, we make it very obvious what each poaching threat is, what is being targeted, why these things are valuable on the black market, and how conservation teams are working to stop these problems.
+Poaching doesn't simply threaten well-known animals like elephants and rhinos; it also destroys forests, rivers, and delicate ecosystems worldwide.
+At Patrol, we clearly identify each poaching threat, what is being targeted, why these items are valuable on the black market, and how conservation teams are working to address these issues.

 Major Types of Poaching Threats

-Below, we list the main forms of poaching threats so you can see how bad they are for wildlife conservation and natural environments in Africa and around the world.
+Below, we list the primary forms of poaching threats, so you can see the impact they have on wildlife conservation and natural environments.

 Ivory and Rhino Horn Trade